KeithRochester/Standard-Monitoring-Framework/README.md

 > # Standard Monitoring Framework SCOM MPs

  Easily and quickly deploy business service focused monitoring.
-Monitoring configuration is stored in the registry for Windows agents and in CSV files for Unix/Linux agents.
+Configuration is stored in the registry for Windows agents and in CSV files for Unix/Linux agents.
 You can optionally use SCOM Agent tasks to create and update the registry keys and CSV files.

 * [Management Packs](MPs)
 * [Types of Monitoring](<Documentation/Monitoring Types/Monitoring Types.md>)